GBRamokgola23/wede-5020-poe/README.md

 Created index.html, Our Impact.html, About us.html, Get Involved.html, and News Hub.html.
 Added headers, footers, and main content to each page.

 Week 3: Add CSS, images, and PDFs
-Made http://style.css for all colours and fonts.
+Made used off style.css for all colours and fonts.
 Added photos to each page with alt text.
 Created 7 PDFs and put them in the downloads folder.
 Added all download links.

 Week 4: Test and upload
 Checked all links work.
 Tested on phone and computer.
 Fixed errors.
 Pushed all files to GitHub.
 Wrote comments in the code using <!-- -->.